JiMcNulty/FDC/README.md

 4) Bed mesh doesn't seem to work well on full plates
 5) Have to heat soak the printer for hours just for the above problems to disappear

+### Tired of doing a bed mesh before each print?
+* If you do have some changes in your bed mesh that require doing a bed mesh before each print, you can eliminate it all together with FDC and start your print faster

 ## Why 2.0?
 * I consider VGB + measure_thermal_behavior + Klipper's z_thermal_adjust to be v1.0
 * 1.0 works well for a lot of people, but it's because the diff between the needed value and the generated linear value is pretty close.